 Current Therapy Groups:

-This Mindful Eating Group is designed for women between 18 and 35 with eating and weight concerns who are interested in learning a non-diet approach to feel more comfortable with their eating decisions.
-The group is based on The Appetite Awareness Workbook: How to Listen to your Body and Overcome Bingeing, Overeating, and Obsession with Food (Craighead 2006).
+This Mindful Eating Group is designed for women* between 17 and 35 with eating and weight concerns who are interested in learning a non-diet approach (appetite awareness training) to feel more comfortable with their eating decisions.
 Participants learn to re-attune to hunger and fullness signals so that eating decisions come to be based primarily on internal appetite cues rather than emotions, diet rules, “good vs. bad” foods, or thoughts about what others are eating.
 Discussion includes individualized problem-solving with an emphasis on developing a more mindful and compassionate approach to eating and general self-care.

-This group meets weekly on Fridays from 1 to 2 at the Psychological Center (PAIS BL 5th floor).
-Cost is $20 per session (fee waived for Emory University students).
-If interested, call to schedule a screening and attend an initial session.
-The group is open-ended so participants may join at any time but are asked to make a commitment to attend at least 6 sessions once they decide to join.
+If interested, call Dr. Craighead (404 727-7558) to schedule a screening and attend an initial session.
+The group is open-ended so participants may join at any time but are asked to make a commitment for a minimum of 6 sessions if they decide to join after the initial session.

 To request services please call 404-727-7451 to speak with our office manager or leave a confidential voice mail message indicating your name, the type of service you are interested in, a number(s) where we can reach you and times you are most likely to be available to talk by phone.
 Our Senior Clinician will call you back as soon as possible to conduct a brief screening interview to determine if our clinic’s resources can meet your needs and to answer any questions you may have.
 If it is mutually determined that our services are appropriate for your needs and we have availability you will be assigned a clinician who will call you directly to schedule a mutually convenient appointment.